jburzynski/TypeGenDocs/source/cli.rst

 addFilesToProject            false                           **Only for .NET Framework apps (not .NET Core)**.
 Whether to add the generated TypeScript files to the project file (\*.csproj)

-outputPath                   null                            Output path for generated files, relative to the project folder.
+outputPath                   ""                              Output path for generated files, relative to the project folder.

 strictNullChecks             false                           Whether to enable TypeScript2 strict null checking mode functionality.